-The new mandatory requirement for passengers to wear a face covering does not apply to staff.
+The mandatory requirement for passengers to wear a face covering does not apply to employees.
 However, public health advice is that staff should wear a face covering when they are unable to maintain social distancing in passenger-facing roles, recognising that there will be exceptional circumstances when a staff member cannot wear a face covering, or when their task makes it sensible (based on a risk assessment) for them not to do so.
 Where staff do wear face coverings, they should be required to follow the advice given at www.gov.uk/government/publications/staying-safe-outside-your-home/staying-safe-outside-your-home#face-coverings.

 Who should be at work?